cloudtruth/Config-The-Hard-Way/cloudtruth_commands/project/readme.md

 ## Kubernetes Projects

-In this section, we'll do the same thing that we need in the **Terraform Projects** section, except we'll create two child projects
+In this section, we'll do the same thing that we need in the **Terraform Projects** section, except we'll create two child projects.

+The reason why is because later in the labs when we create the Kubernetes manifests for `mysql` and `wordpress`, we'll need to store the Kubernetes manifests as Templates in CloudTruth.
+To store the Templates, we'll need one Deployment spec (the Kubernetes manifest) per project.

 1. Log into your CloudTruth portal and click on the `Projects` button